-- Patrons shall be engaged in activities associated with the use of a public library while in the Library. - Reasonable quiet is expected.
+- Patrons shall be engaged in activities associated with the use of a public library while in the Library.
+Reasonable quiet is expected.
 No patron may disturb others using the Library.
-This is not limited to, but also includes the use of cell phones. - Misconduct such as the use of foul or threatening language and gestures, public drunkenness, drug usage, sale or exchange of alcohol or drugs, persistent loud talking and laughing, running, pushing, fighting, sleeping, staring, stalking, soliciting, loitering, littering and other behavior deemed offensive by Library staff will result in expulsion from the Library and suspension of Library privileges. - The Library assumes no responsibility for the care and supervision of children.
+This includes, but is not limited to, the use of cell phones or other audio equipment or devices. - Misconduct such as the use of foul or threatening language and gestures, public drunkenness, drug usage, sale or exchange of alcohol or drugs, persistent loud talking and laughing, running, pushing, fighting, sleeping, staring, stalking, soliciting, loitering, littering and other inappropriate behavior will result in expulsion from the Library and possible suspension of Library privileges. - The Library assumes no responsibility for the care and supervision of children.
 Parents or caregivers must supervise the behavior of their children.
-Additionally, children under the age of 12 must be supervised at all times by a parent or caregiver aged 18 or older. - Smoking and eating are not allowed in the Library.
-Non-alcoholic beverages in covered containers are permitted. - Pets are not permitted in the Library.
-Only animals properly identified as service animals that aid the physically challenged and those involved in Library programming are allowed. - Patrons shall not be permitted to enter or to remain in the Library without wearing footwear and without being fully clothed at all times, bathing suits are not considered clothing.
+Additionally, children under the age of 12 must be supervised at all times by a parent or caregiver aged 18 or older. - The Children's Room of the Library is for the exclusive use of parents and their children or adults using resources which are only available in that area.
+Loitering adults will be asked to move to the adult area of the Library. - Smoking and eating are not allowed in the Library.
+Only non-alcoholic beverages in covered containers are permitted. - Pets are not permitted in the Library.
+Only animals involved in Library programming or those properly identified as service animals performing a task for the benefit of an individual with a disability, are allowed. - Patrons shall not be permitted to enter or to remain in the Library without wearing footwear and without being fully clothed at all times; bathing suits are not considered clothing.
 Clothing must also be fastened and sufficient to cover the upper body, underwear, and buttocks area at all times.
 Patrons shall maintain a generally acceptable standard of personal hygiene.
-Unpleasant body odor which may offend others is considered unacceptable. - Patrons shall comply with all rules and regulations established by New York State, Dutchess County, and/or the Town of LaGrange and the LaGrange Association Library during public health emergencies or a declared pandemic or epidemic.
-These rules will be prominently displayed at the entrance to the Library. - The Children's Room of the Library is for the exclusive use of parents and their children, or adults using resources which are only available in that area. - Library materials must be returned on time and in good condition.
-Overdue materials deprive others in need of those materials.

-- A Library patron who deliberately alters a Library computer database or destroys computer equipment will forfeit all Library privileges and will be subject to financial liability for damages. - A Library patron who vandalizes, steals, or destroys any Library material, equipment or building components will forfeit all Library privileges and will be subject to financial liability for damages.
+Unpleasant body odor which may offend others is considered unacceptable. - Patrons shall comply with all rules and regulations established by New York State, Dutchess County, and/or the Town of LaGrange, and the LaGrange Association Library during public health emergencies or a declared pandemic or epidemic.
+These rules will be prominently displayed at the entrance to the Library. - A Library patron who deliberately alters a Library computer database or destroys computer equipment will forfeit all Library privileges and will be subject to financial liability for damages.
+A Library patron who vandalizes, steals, or destroys any Library material, equipment orbuilding components will forfeit all Library privileges and will be subject to financial liability for damages.

-Any violation of the Code of Conduct may be subject to the forfeit of Library privileges in accordance with the Safety Policy.
+Patrons are encouraged to report disruptive individuals to the staff, who will address concerns with the Library Director.
+Any violation of this Code of Conduct may be subject to the forfeit of library privileges in accordance with the Workplace Safety Policy.